 ViewStub is a lightweight view with no dimension that doesn’t draw anything

 or participate in the layout.
-As such, it's cheap to inflate and cheap to leave in a view hierarchy.
+As such, it requires few resources to inflate and leave in a view hierarchy.

 android:layout attribute to

 ViewStub is for a translucent progress bar overlay.
 It's only